AssadBari/FinalProject/ReadMe.md

 Dataset #3 - https://data.wprdc.org/dataset/traffic-count-data-city-of-pittsburgh
 Analysis of traffic volume in different areas of Pittsburgh

-This project aims to determine the best neighborhood in Pittsburgh based on the parameters of community engagement, education, and traffic volume.
+This project aims to determine the best neighborhood in Pittsburgh based on the parameters of community engagement, education, and traffic safety.